International Roadmap for Devices and Systems

-The International Roadmap for Devices and Systems, or IRDS, is a set of predictions about likely developments in electronic devices and systems.
+The International Roadmap for Devices and Systems (IRDS) is a set of predictions about likely developments in electronic devices and systems.
 The IRDS was established in 2016 and is the successor to the International Technology Roadmap for Semiconductors.

 These predictions are intended to allow coordination of efforts across academia, manufacturers, equipment suppliers, and national research laboratories.

 The IEEE specifies the goals of the roadmap as: